A graph-based formalism for surface codes and twists: Majorana and qubit surface codes from rotation systems

 \subsection{From Majorana surface codes to qubit surface codes}

-In this subsection we replace Majorana operators with Paulis to make qubit surface codes from the Majorana surface codes of the previous section.
-The main idea is to recognize that at each even (resp.~odd) degree vertex $v$, because of the vertex stabilizer $S_v$, there is a copy of the code $\mathcal{S}_{\text{even}}$, Eq.~\eqref{eq:S_even}, defined on $\text{deg}(v)$ (resp.~$\text{deg}(v)+1$) distinct Majorana modes and encoding $(\text{deg}(v)-2)/2$ (resp.~$(\text{deg}(v)-1)/2$) qubits.
-Therefore, to define the qubit code given an embedded graph $G=(V,E,F)$, the first step is to place this many qubits at each vertex.
+In this subsection we replace Majorana operators with Paulis to make qubit surface codes on arbitrary graphs, thus slightly generalizing an idea from \cite{wen2003quantum,kitaev2006anyons,bravyi2018correcting}.
+First, recognize that at each even (resp.~odd) degree vertex $v$, because of the vertex stabilizer $S_v$, there is a copy of the code $\mathcal{S}_{\text{even}}$, Eq.~\eqref{eq:S_even}, defined on $\text{deg}(v)$ (resp.~$\text{deg}(v)+1$) distinct Majorana modes and encoding $(\text{deg}(v)-2)/2$ (resp.~$(\text{deg}(v)-1)/2$) qubits.
+Therefore, to define the qubit code given an embedded graph $G=(V,E,F)$, the first step is to place these many qubits at each vertex.
 We already assumed the graph has vertices of degree at least three, so there is at least one qubit at each vertex.

 Now, consider a single vertex $v$.
 By definition, Paulis that act only on the qubits at $v$ can be associated to logical operators of the code $\mathcal{S}_{\text{even}}$ located at $v$.
 We are most interested in the Paulis associated to the sector operators $q_{[h]_\rho}=i\gamma_{[h]_\tau}\gamma_{[\rho h]_\tau}$ for each flag $h\in v$.
 That is, $q_{[h]_\rho}$ is the product of the two Majoranas on half-edges adjacent to the sector.
 We are interested particularly in $q_{[h]_\rho}$ because the face stabilizers of the Majorana code can be alternatively written as the product of these sector operators,